 Second Wind by Nathaniel Philbrick

-This weekend my father came out to visit and stay with my husband and I in our new house to help us do some outdoor work.
-He was the first overnight visitor to the new abode, and he slipped and fell, injuring his shoulder.
-I blame myself, and was reminded of all the other times… Continue reading Second Wind by Nathaniel Philbrick
+A Sunfish Sailor, an Island, and the Voyage That Brought a Family Together This weekend my father came out to visit and stay with my husband and I in our new house to help us do some outdoor work.
+He was the first overnight visitor to the new abode, and he slipped and fell, injuring… Continue reading Second Wind by Nathaniel Philbrick

 Isaac’s Storm by Erik Larson

-After a few years of being without a book club to lead (I still participate in my former club), I felt the nagging urge to start one that better suited my current tastes, nonfiction!
+A Man, a Time, and the Deadliest Hurricane in History After a few years of being without a book club to lead (I still participate in my former club), I felt the nagging urge to start one that better suited my current tastes, nonfiction!
 Below is my review for the inaugural book, Isaac's Storm!
-Synopsis From the back cover: September 8, 1900, began innocently in… Continue reading Isaac’s Storm by Erik Larson
+Synopsis… Continue reading Isaac’s Storm by Erik Larson

 Girl Logic by Iliza Shlesinger

-Self-Help January continues!
+The Genius and the Absurdity Self-Help January continues!
 This book originally came out in November 2017 and I still have an advance reader copy...
 I've been sitting on it for almost 2 years and decided now was finally the time to read it.
-I love Iliza, so much so that I decided to use her book for my first "bookface"… Continue reading Girl Logic by Iliza Shlesinger
+I love Iliza, so much so that I decided to use her… Continue reading Girl Logic by Iliza Shlesinger

 My Name is Memory by Ann Brashares